AI-driven Dispensing of Coral Reseeding Devices for Broad-scale Restoration of the Great Barrier Reef: Method

-For locations without available labels, we propose using ChatGPT-4o~\cite{openai2025chatgpt4o} for completely unsupervised pseudo-labeling of seafloor patches.
-This framework enables new data to be quickly incorporated into training with minimal human input by leveraging the visual understanding capabilities of large multimodal models.
-We carefully construct language prompts to optimize ChatGPT-4o's substrate classification performance and provide comprehensive details of this configuration in the Supplementary Material.
+When data annotation is severely limited by time or resources, we propose using ChatGPT-4o~\cite{openai2025chatgpt4o} for completely unsupervised pseudo-labeling of seafloor patches.
+This labeling scheme enables new data to be quickly incorporated into training with minimal human input by leveraging the visual understanding capabilities of large multimodal models.
+While it drastically reduces annotation costs, the resulting classifier exhibits lower accuracy, reflecting the absence of domain-specific expert knowledge during labeling.
+We use careful prompt engineering for our ChatGPT pseudo-labeling and find the most effective prompt to be the one shown in \figref{fig:prompt}.